 One of the nice things about Freeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White, followed by Asian.
-Important ancestries of people in Freeport include Irish, French , German, and Scottish.
+Important ancestries of people in Freeport include Irish, Italian, German, and French .

 The most common language spoken in Freeport is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Other Asian languages and French.